vinta/awesome-python/README.md

 * [pip](https://pip.pypa.io/en/latest/) / [Python Package Index](https://pypi.python.org/pypi) - The package and dependency manager.
 * [wheel](http://pythonwheels.com/) - The new standard of python distribution and are intended to replace eggs.
+* [buildout](http://www.buildout.org/) -  Python-based build system for creating, assembling and deploying applications from multiple parts, some of which may be non-Python-based.
+It lets you create a buildout configuration and reproduce the same software later.

 ## Files